What does the Inflation Reduction Act mean for you?

 Please note, eligibility rules and cash rebate values for these programs will be defined by your state.
 To calculate your potential savings, check out this rebate calculator from Rewiring America.

-CEE Releases Energy Efficiency Tiers Used for 25C Tax Credit (11/21/22 Update)
+CEE Releases Energy Efficiency Tiers Used for 25C Tax Credit (October 2023 Update)

 The Consortium for Energy Efficiency has released their 2023 efficiency tiers recently chosen by Congress as the qualification for Section 25C tax credits for installing energy-efficient residential cooling equipment.
 The new 25C requirements demand that equipment meets the highest tier that is not the advanced tier.
 For central split system AC this is CEE Tier 2, for split-system ducted heat pumps this is CEE Tier 1, non-ducted is Tier 2.
 For heat pumps CEE does have a North and South region, the North region is the same as the north DOE region and the CEE South region is the same as the combined DOE southeast and southwest regions.

-View the full list of tiers here.
+View the full list of CEE tiers.

 Resources: